dsanson/termpdf.py/README.md

 ## Via pip/pipx

-The recommended way of installing independent python applications is `pipx`, to install termpdf you can run:
+The recommended way of installing independent python applications is [`pipx`](https://github.com/pypa/pipx), to install termpdf you can run:

 ```
 pipx install https://github.com/dsanson/termpdf.py
 ```

-Alternatively if you do not want to use pipx, the package can be installed directly in your user site packages with `python3 -m pip install https://github.com/dsanson/termpdf.py`.
+Alternatively if you do not want to use `pipx`, the package can be installed directly in your user site packages with
+`python3 -m pip install https://github.com/dsanson/termpdf.py`.

 Note that, as usual, this may upgrade/downgrade other packages leading to unexpected changes in your environment.

+Both approaches will place a `termpdf` executable under `~/.local/bin`.

 ## Directly